 You may think that working weekends could get you down, but I promise where I’m working the days of the week make no difference.
 The markets, bars, malls and amusement parks are busy every day.
 You honestly can’t tell if it’s weekend or not.
 I think it has to do with the warm weather, but Thai people are always out and about and things are open all the time.
 This especially true at night – maybe even more than in the morning – but they will be open every day of the week.

 Other things you can look into taking up in your free time include joining a football club, playing badminton, learning something new, and even take part in Thai cooking courses.
 There is so much to do, but it is up to you to make the most of the time you have.
 Otherwise, you will feel that all you do is work.
 Have fun at work, but also enjoy your own time.
 That is what teaching abroad is all about.

 Want to learn more about teaching abroad in Thailand?
 Click here.

 Teaching at language schools around the world is an awesome way to make a living and still have enough time to fulfil your long lost hobbies.
 It gives you an accessible way to travel and explore places you wouldn’t have thought of going to.

 Living in certain areas also gives you a great insight into how other cultures live their daily lives.
 If you are interested in pursuing this dynamic type of lifestyle then get in touch with any of the Shane recruiters and they will help you find the perfect teaching location.
-Shane has schools worldwide, but you can see the featured jobs here.
+Shane has schools worldwide, so check out the Job Board!

 Want more like this?
-Be sure to visit our Teaching Jobs Abroad blog.
+Be sure to visit our Teaching Abroad Blog.